tolauwae/phd-thesis/src/multiverse/multiverse.typ

 //    \theoremdebuggercompleteness
 //\end{theorem}

 The proof for completeness follows almost directly from the fact that for every transition in the underlying language semantics, the debugger can take a corresponding step.
-For non-deterministic input primitives, we can step to the same state with the \textsc{register-mock} and \textsc{step-mock} rules.
+For non-deterministic input primitives, we can step to the same state with the _register-mock_ and _step-mock_ rules.

 Together the debugger soundness and completeness theorems ensure that the multiverse debugger is correct in terms of its observation of the underlying language semantics.
 However, it gives us no guarantees about the correctness of the compensating actions, and the consistency of external effects during a debugging session.